ajitgoel/hugo-blog-theme/content/post/c-func-type-action-type-yield-operator/index.md

 `Action<int> action1 = (int counter) => Console.WriteLine("Write {0}", counter);`

-**Yield keyword:**

-The use of the yield keyword controls the iterator’s behavior.
+The **yield** keyword controls the iterator’s behavior.
 If the consumer requests an iterator to produce a value, it runs until a yield statement is encountered.
 At that point, the iterator is suspended until the consumer asks for the next value.

 ```
 [TestClass]